thirdweb-dev/contracts/docs/DropERC721.md

-*The adress that receives all primary sales value.*
+*The address that receives all primary sales value.*

 #### Returns